White Glove Delivery USA: What It Is, Cost & Insurance (2026)

 - Signed checklists for assembly and testing

-- Clear claims SLA covering documents required, decision timelines, and payout method
+- Clear claims SLA: documents required, decision timelines, payout method

 - No unattended delivery unless you explicitly accept that risk